 - All staff are made aware of the potential risks of using social networking sites or personal publishing either professionally with students or personally.
 They are made aware of the importance of considering the material they post, ensuring profiles are secured and how publishing unsuitable material may affect their professional status. - Privacy settings should be high and updated regularly, i.e. Facebook accounts must be set at 'friends' level only.
 Staff must not post any images of other members of staff on such sites without their permission.
 Staff must not, under any circumstances, post images of students on such sites. - Staff are discouraged from posting images of their children, family or themselves involved in social activities that may undermine their role as a teacher, i.e. posting images of themselves inebriated out of school. - Staff are encouraged to remove personal images as profile pictures and ensure that their employment details, personal telephone numbers or email address are not recorded on personal details sections of any social media site. - Staff must not engage in social network activity with current and previous students or parents under all circumstances. - Staff are given a school e-mail address which should be used for professional communication only.
 Staff should not give their personal e-mail address to students or parents under any circumstances.
 Staff should only contact students via their school e-mail account. - Staff should not reply to an e-mail from a student if it is sent from the student's personal e-mail account.
-Staff are aware that e-mail activity is monitored by IT Network Support. - Staff are required to follow all aspects of the Remote Learning policy when teaching students during periods of isolation or whole school closure as a result of Covid-19.
+Staff are aware that e-mail activity is monitored by IT Network Support. - Staff are required to follow all aspects of the Remote Learning policy, as required.